hadysoufan/ReactASP-Hive/README.md

 - **Domain**: The `Domain` directory is dedicated to defining domain models and entities.
 These models represent the core business entities and their relationships, providing a conceptual framework for the application.

+- **Infrastructure**: The `Infrastructure` directory is dedicated to encapsulating anything related to external systems

 - **Persistence**: In the `Persistence` directory, you'll find code related to data access and the database context.
 This includes the Entity Framework Core configurations, migrations, and the database context class.

 - **Application.Core**: This directory contains shared core functionality that is used across the application.
 It might include utility classes, extension methods, or other shared components.

 ## API Endpoints